-In an effort to ensure that your requested projects are aligned properly and the spending requirements within DHS/FEMA's national priority areas are met, the Application Worksheet has been modified extensively.
-Formulas have been embedded to calculate the percentage of your allocation amount in an effort to verify that at least 30% of your projects meet those required thresholds of each of the National Priorities.
+In an effort to ensure that your requested projects are aligned properly and the spending requirements within DHS/FEMA's national priority areas are met, the Application Worksheet has formulas embedded to calculate the percentage of your allocation amount to verify that at least 30% of your projects meet those required thresholds of each of the National Priorities.
 In addition to the alignment of your projects, DHS/FEMA will be evaluating the Grant Effectiveness of your projects that are within each of the six (6) National Priority areas.
 Much more detail will be required even at the application phase.
 Funding decisions will be based on the quality of your project and if it is deemed "effective".
 The following criteria is outlined in the Funding Opportunity will be required and will be used to make those decisions:

-1) Implementation Strategy (30%): Proposals will be evaluated based on the quality and extent to which applicants describe an effective strategy that demonstrates that proposed projects support program objectives of preventing, preparing for, protecting against and responding to acts of terrorism, to meet its target capabilities, and otherwise reduce the overall risk to the high-risk urban area, the State, or Nation

-2) Budget (10%): Proposals will be evaluated based on the extent to which applicants describe a budget plan for each investment demonstrating how the applicant will maximize cost effectiveness of grant expenditures.

-3) Impact/Outcomes (30%): Proposals will be evaluated how this investment helps the jurisdiction close capability haps identified in its Stakeholder Preparedness Review and addresses national priorities outlines in the FY2022 NOFO.
+- 1) Implementation Strategy (40%): Proposals will be evaluated based on the quality and extent to which applicants describe an effective strategy that demonstrates that proposed projects support program objectives of preventing, preparing for, protecting against and responding to acts of terrorism, to meet its target capabilities, and otherwise reduce the overall risk to the high-risk urban areas, the State, or Nation - 2) Budget (20%): Proposals will be evaluated based on the extent to which applicants describe a budget plan for each investment demonstrating how the applicant will maximize cost effectiveness of grant expenditures. - 3) Impact/Outcomes (40%): Proposals will be evaluated as to how this investment helps the jurisdiction close capability gaps identified in its Stakeholder Preparedness Review and addresses the national priorities outlined in the FY2023 NOFO.
 Further, proposals will be evaluated on their identification and estimated improvement of core capabilities, the associated standardized targets that align to their proposed investment, and the ways in which the applicant will measure and/or evaluate improvement.